Toronto rejects some of Sidewalk Labs’ smart neighborhood ideas

 Sponsored Links

 The technical evaluation broke the four-volume MIDP into 160 distinct proposals.
-Sixteen of those suggestions were labeled "non-support," which means "new solutions must be explored," Waterfront Toronto explained in a discussion guide that will inform a post-evaluation round of public consultation.
+Sixteen of those suggestions were labeled "non-support," which means "new solutions must be explored," Waterfront Toronto explained in a discussion guide that will inform a second round of public consultation.

 The organization rejected an "efficient" and "ultra efficient" housing concept that would have been roughly seven percent smaller than Sidewalk's equivalent "standard" unit.
 The proposed homes would have used multipurpose furniture, such as height-adjustable benches that could double as desks or shelves, and flexible walls that could shrink and expand rooms.
 Sidewalk thought communal eating and co-working could work too, alongside a combination of in-building and off-site storage services.